sulmone/xds-control-server/README.md

-# Envoy XDS Server
+# XDS Control Server

-This is a sample repo which demonstrates how to spin up an xDS Server for Envoy Proxy.
+This is a sample repo which demonstrates how to spin up an xDS Control Server

 ## Sample Config File